ascorbic/unpic-img/packages/webc/README.md

 npm install @unpic/webc
 ```

-If you are using Eleventy, there are a number of ways of defining WebC components.
-In the example we're using `webc:import`, but [check out the docs](https://www.11ty.dev/docs/languages/webc/#defining-components) for other options that don't require this attribute.
+The requires `@11ty/webc` version 0.9.0 or later, because it uses the new `webc.attributes` feature.

+If you are using this with Eleventy, there are a number of ways of defining WebC components.
+In the example we're using `webc:import`, but [check out the docs](https://www.11ty.dev/docs/languages/webc/#defining-components) for other options that handle imports automatically.
 You can then use the component in your templates:

 ```html
 <unpic-image